Works

 ‘Solaria’ is an ongoing body of work, made in collaboration with the sun, ocean, seasalt and algae.
 Abstract works, that exist between art and science, photography and painting.

-Each is created in direct sunlight over many hours or days using these ancient entities (seasalt being one of the oldest things on our planet) and an antiquated photographic solution
+Each is created in direct sunlight over many hours or days using these ancient entities (seasalt being one of the oldest things on our planet) and an antiquated photographic solution.

 Solaria are both ancient and of the future; continuing to evolve ever so slightly as the minerals react to sunlight and each other.
-They are created in various locations, on a variety of papers, that each have a history of their own.
+Each is its own magical micro universe.

 Solaria (Fleinvaer)